A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Tannakian categories of connections and crystalline fundamental group

 Since $\nabla_N(D)$ is $R$-linear we look for an $s\in S$ such that $sg(D,m)=0$ for all $D$ and $m$.
 By hypothesis $g(D,m)=0$ in $N'=S^{-1}N$.
 Thus it is enough to notice that, by the Leibniz rule, $g(D,m)$ is a linear combination of the values of $g$ on generators of $\Delta_A$ and $M$, which are finitely many.

 Now assume that $A$ is Noetherian.
 Then the functor in the statement preserves internal homomorphisms because of how they are constructed and because all modules considered are finitely generated.
-The exactness instead follows from \ref{localization abelian}. \end{proof}
+The exactness follows from Lemma \ref{localization abelian}. \end{proof}

-\begin{defn}\cite[Def.~1.2.1]{Ked12} A differential ring $(A,\Delta_A)$ is called locally simple if for all prime ideals $P$ the differential local ring $A_P$ is simple, i.e. $A_P$ contains no proper non zero ideals stable under the action of $(\Delta_A)_P$. \end{defn}
+\begin{defn}\cite[Def.~1.2.1]{Ked12} A differential ring $(A,\Delta_A)$ is called locally simple if for all prime ideals $P$ the differential local ring $A_P$ is simple, \emph{i.e.} $A_P$ contains no proper non zero ideals stable under the action of $(\Delta_A)_P$. \end{defn}

-\begin{prop}\cite[Prop.~1.2.6]{Ked12} Let $A$ be a locally simple differential ring.
+\begin{prop}\textup{\cite[Prop.~1.2.6]{Ked12}} Let $A$ be a locally simple differential ring.
 If $(E,\nabla)$ is a differential $A$-module of finite presentation then $E$ is locally free as an $A$-module. \end{prop}

-\begin{thm} Let $(A,\Delta_A)$ be a Noetherian, connected and locally simple differential ring.
-Then $\Diff(A)$ is a Tannakian category over some subfield $L\subseteq \Hl^0(A)$.
-Let $k$ be a field, let $A$ be differential $k$-algebra and $x\colon \Spec k\arr A$ be a rational point, then $\Diff(A)$ with the fiber functor obtained via $x^*$ is a neutral Tannakian category. \end{thm} \begin{proof} By \ref{first prop of differential modules} we see that $\Diff(A)$ is an abelian, monoidal and symmetric category with internal homomorphisms.
-By \ref{locally simple implies locally free} it is easy to see that $\Diff(A)$ is also rigid and that endomorphisms of the unit are either $0$ or isomorphisms, that is $\End_{\Diff(A)}(A)\subseteq \Hl^0(A)$ is a field.
-Finally a fiber functor is obtained by taking any point and considering its pullback. \end{proof}
+\begin{thm} Let $(A,\Delta_A)$ be a Noetherian locally simple differential ring such that $\Spec(A)$ is connected.
+Then $\Diff(A)$ is a Tannakian category over some subfield $L\subseteq A$.
+Let $k$ be a field, let $A$ be differential $k$-algebra and $x\colon \Spec k\arr \Spec A$ be a rational point, then $\Diff(A)$ with the fiber functor obtained via $x^*$ is a neutral Tannakian category. \end{thm} \begin{proof} By Proposition \ref{first prop of differential modules} we see that $\Diff(A)$ is an abelian, monoidal and symmetric category with internal homomorphisms.
+By Proposition \ref{locally simple implies locally free} it is easy to see that $\Diff(A)$ is also rigid and that endomorphisms of the unit are either $0$ or isomorphisms, that is $\End_{\Diff(A)}(A)\subseteq A$ is a field.
+If $A$ is a differential $k$-algebra and $x$ a $k$-rational point, then we have that